sjstretton/screwed/02-ProgressAndProblems.md

 The result of these economic effects is that we have too much pollution, not enough genuine wealth and economic growth that benefits the rich.

 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without effective governance systems to constrain them.
 For the planet as a whole, this model is catastrophic.
 This book shows a route out of this economic situation.
 Growth, where it is in relation to consumption, needs to be dematerialised or physically circular: it needs to minimise the impact that the growth has on the natural world.
 We will come to how to achieve that a little later.

+# What is an efficient and fair taxation system given what we know about the principles of political economy?

+So why do we have these problems of pollution and precariousness?
+We identify two phenomena described by the great economists.
+Economic Rent and Economic Theft.

 Economics needs to account for these external damage.
 Taxation should also correct the market, so those who damage the environment pay for the damage that they cause.
 Such a tax system would tax bad things, not good things.
 The physical use of natural resources should be taxed, and the circular use of those resources is thereby encouraged.
 So, with a proper tax system, the beautiful things that require care, like the natural environment, would be preserved.